lakshmidedeepya/Smai_next_wrd_prediction/README.md

-SMAI Assignment 2.Refer report for details
+SMAI Assignment 2.Refer Assignemnt Q1&2 and report for details